Witness branches compete for light. Drop them when too little is available. Evolve your trees into airy branching structures…

 Note that before the Grove release 5, Drop Shaded was called Shade Threshod and its behavior was inverted.
 When a branch had more shade than Shade Threshold, the tree would drop it.

-Drop Shaded and especially Drop Weak will clear the base of your tree when the tree grows older.
+Drop Shaded and especially Drop Obsolete will clear the base of your tree when the tree grows older.
 But not enough.
 On the forest floor, animals eat the tasty green branches of your growing tree.
 They can only reach a certain height.
 In the city, trees are pruned to a certain height so they don’t hinder traffic.
-Drop Low is a handy automatic pruning tool that performs its work each year.
-Drop Low lets you define a height up to where the base should be cleared.
+Auto Prune > Low is a handy automatic pruning tool that performs its work each year.
+Low lets you define a height up to where the base should be cleared.
 It gradually kicks in, when the tree grows higher than the set height.
 So a smaller tree will not be pruned.
-Only when the tree grows to twice the height, it’s base will be cleared to the full Drop Low height.
+Only when the tree grows to twice the height, it’s base will be cleared to the full Low height.
 Keep Thick will keep thicker branches.

 Shape allows more artistic freedom.
 Cut ends have their thickness reset and they remain alive for further growth.
-The ends behave as new growth, like they never were any longer to start with.
+The ends behave as new growth, as if they were never any longer to begin with.

-Both are fun to play with, extremely addictive, and give rise to many more tree shapes.
-Even extremes like pollarded plane trees and pollarded willows are a breeze.
+Interactive pruning is fun to play with, extremely addictive, and gives rise to many more tree shapes, and even extremes like pollarded plane trees and pollarded willows.